samwilliscreative/zebra-scss/README.md

 | `.col--align-bottom` | modifier            |

 #### `.col--XofX`
-All column elements must include this class, as it contains required base styles, as well as the size modifier.
+All column elements must include this class (or `.col--auto`), as it contains required base styles, as well as the size modifier.
 The class name defines the size of your column, so `.col--3of12` would create a column that spans 1/4 of the page.
 *By default, Zebra includes classes for 1, 2, 3, 4 and 12 columns, but different amounts can be added by modifying the `$columns` setting.*
 ```css
 <div class="col--XofX">